-For the year ended 31 December 2019, the Group's solar glass sales revenue increased by 21.7% to HK\$6,767.4 million.
-The increase was primarily due to higher sales volume and increased average selling price ("ASP") of solar glass, though partially offset by the impact of depreciation of the Renminbi ("RMB") and Malaysian Ringgit ("MYR") against the Hong Kong dollar ("HKD").
+For the year ended 31 December 2020, solar glass sales revenue increased significantly by 47.7% to HK\$9,992.3 million.
+The increase was primarily due to higher sales volume, increased average selling price ("ASP") and more thin glass sales.